CWG-DS/Clipboard-Health/README.md

 After these elements are established the program itterates the process another 11 times before outputing a final profit value which is equal to the sum of the profits generated throughout the 12 months.

-The code it self is shown here:
+The code itself is shown here:

         def profit(x):